fadden/CiderPress2/cp2/Manual-cp2.md

 The allowed formats for keys and values are different for every file format.
 See the [Metadata](#metadata) section for details.

-If no value is provided, the entry will be deleted, if allowed.
+If no value is provided, the entry will be deleted.
+This only works for user-defined keys (currently only supported by WOZ).

 Options: (none)

 Examples:
  - `cp2 set-metadata disk.2mg write_protected true`
  - `cp2 sm disk.woz meta:language English`
+ - `cp2 sm disk.2mg comment ""`

 ----
 #### `test`